iAmPlus/coding-challenges/backend-setlists/README.md

         1. Fetches the setlist for the artist's most recent concert.

-        2. Retrieves the metadata for each track (including Artist Name, Album Name, Track Name, Release Year, ISRC, Duration, Spotify ID and ...)
+        2. Retrieves the metadata for each track (including Artist Name, Album Name, Track Name, Release Year, ISRC, Duration, and Spotify ID)

         3. Stores the list of tracks and metadata as a playlist locally, the playlist should be retrievable by the date of the concert.